 The Summer Art Program, with its concentrated studio time and ample studio space, allows for a more diverse curriculum and student/faculty population than can be accommodated during the regular academic year.
 Featuring full credit department courses as well as various non-credit experiences and supported by a full schedule of visiting artist lectures and exhibitions in the Schick Gallery and Tang Museum, the Summer Art Program provides the opportunity for a community of artists and students from varied backgrounds and disciplines to experiment, explore and develop visual ideas in depth.

 The mission of the Summer Art Program evolves from a rich heritage of programs and experiences that have contributed to its vibrancy over the past forty years.
-Various past and current programs have included:
+Various past and current programs include:

 - Summer Term courses that extend the Department’s curriculum into the summer, for Skidmore College and visiting students